21centuryweather/21st-Century-Weather-Software-Wiki/mosrs/mosrs-intro.md

 # MOSRS #

 The UK Met Office Science Repository Service (MOSRS) is located at: https://code.metoffice.gov.uk/self-service/.
-The repository contains all the files and documentation required for the UK Met Office to co-ordinate co-operative research between itself, partner meteorological agencies (e.g. Australia's Bureau of Meteorology, Meteorological Service Singapore, New Zealand's NIWA etc.) and research partners (e.g. University of Reading, ACCESS-NRI, University of Melbourne, ANU etc.)
+The repository contains all the files and documentation required for the UK Met Office to co-ordinate research between itself, partner meteorological agencies (e.g. Australia's Bureau of Meteorology, Meteorological Service Singapore, New Zealand's NIWA etc.) and research partners (e.g. University of Reading, ACCESS-NRI, University of Melbourne, ANU etc.)

 Once you have access to MOSRS you will be able to download `rose/cylc` suites onto `gadi` and begin performing your weather and climate simulations.